 Other entities.
 Enter your business name as shown on required federal tax documents on the "Name" line.
 This name should match the name shown on the charter or other legal document creating the entity.
-You may enter any business, trade, or DBA name on the "Business name" line.
+You may enter any business, trade, or DBA name on the "Business name/ disregarded entity name" line.